The Boundary Project | Shoreditch

 THE FOOD & DRINK

-About that restaurant, bar and bakery… this fine, wine-lined dining space is Tratra, the most recent space to join the establishment under the care of lauded French chef, Stéphane Reynaud.
-His first venture off the continent, it’s a laid-back, classy space in which you can indulge in wine, charcuterie, and lesser-known French meat dishes like suckling pig crepinette (a flattened sausage), served with dates and creamy mash.
-If you’re after more of a ‘neighbourhood’-styled eatery, look no further than Albion, the ground-floor corner bistro with al fresco seating and its own bakery and produce shop.
-Finally, there’s the rooftop bar – a heated, partially covered space with panoramic skyline views, where you can take lunch, dinner, or just cocktails as you perch under the shade of century-old olive trees or snuggle by the fireside.
+About that restaurant, bar and bakery… If you’re after more of a ‘neighbourhood’-styled eatery, look no further than Albion, the ground-floor corner bistro with al fresco seating and its own bakery and produce shop.
+But for something a little more special, there’s the rooftop bar and restaurant – a heated, partially covered space with panoramic skyline views, where you can take lunch, dinner, or just cocktails as you perch under the shade of century-old olive trees or cosy up by the fireside.

 We know what you’re thinking.
 “Well of course it offers a panoramic rooftop bar, two restaurants, a wine bar and a bakery.
 What does it do that sets it apart from every other hotel-dining-bar-bakery complex in Shoreditch?”
 Well, ye of little faith, they’ll even run private yoga sessions in your room, or on the rooftop, overlooking the rest of the city as the sun rises…

 NOTE: A room at The Boundary Project starts at £170 per night.
 To find out more and reserve a room, take a look at their website HERE.

 The Boundary Project | 2-4 Boundary Street, E2 7DD

 Finding your feet in Shoreditch?
 You could probably do with this here area guide…